LUMII-Syslab/viziquer/doc/demo/fed_queries/README.md

 ToDo: provide links to ViziQuer wiki (at this place, or maybe somewhere else).

+The star_wars_example.json file contains the example project information and can be loaded into the visual tool project also after the project creation.

+## Running the demo in ViziQuer Playground

+The ViziQuer Playground, available at https://viziquer.app contains a list of data schemas, including the StarWars data schema, as well as schemas for Wikidata and DBPedia, and can be used for repeating the experiments described in the paper.

+After opening https://viziquer.app, register a user (anonymous e-mail formatted usernames are accepted), then proceed to create a new project (use the 'Initialize by the StarWars example project' option from the project creation dialogue).

 ## Schema Visualization

 Within a project environment, activate the `Data Schema` button.
 Then choose the intial class and property lists and switch to the tab `Class Merging parameters` to choose the options for configuring the class merging strength and other visualization parameters.